 Speaking of efficient machines, there are several key pieces of equipment that a pro cleaning company must have to pull off a decent job on a dirty indoor slab of concrete.
 The foremost of these is called a rotary floor machine.
 It’s nothing more than a heavy duty electric motor attached to a brush and a handle.
 This machine comes in a variety of diameters and horsepower.
 However, since time is money in the cleaning industry, the bigger the machine, the better.
 Twenty-inch diameter rotaries with one-and-a-half horses are perfect for most floor cleaning jobs, especially concrete.
 Typically they will spin a brush at one-hundred-seventy-five RPM’s.
 There’s enough weight – around eighty-five pounds – to give some reasonable down-pressure, enough size to cover about two thousand square feet of floor space per hour, and enough torque to prevent bogging.
 Don’t be tempted to get a faster machine, as it will create problems on rougher surfaces, mainly due to creating excessive friction.
 Splashing becomes an issue with higher speeds too.
 [Cleaning chemicals splashed on expensive silk wallpaper is not a pretty sight.
 This usually instigates a lawsuit.]
 Since efficiency is the key to making money, the fact that this basic janitorial machine can be used for stripping, polishing, sanding, scrubbing, grinding, and carpet cleaning, makes it versatile and indispensable.

 A rotary floor machine requires a rotary brush.
 Pad drivers to hold polypropylene scrubbing pads usually come with new rotaries, but most concrete surfaces will chew them up in a heartbeat.
 You will need a brush, maybe even a fleet of them, depending upon the variety of surfaces encountered on the job.
 Not just any brush will do either.
 Nearly all concrete surfaces have a texture, especially decorative concrete.
 If there’s any texture to the surface at all, a rotary scrubbing pad will simply disintegrate.
 Get good brushes with silicon carbide embedded in their bristles.
 These come in a variety of grits for a variety of purposes.
 You’ll want to create a set of brushes to handle many different textures of concrete, from smooth to grainy.
 Start by obtaining a light duty 500-grit, a medium duty 180-grit, and an aggressive 80-grit brush.
-These brushes run about $280 USD each.
 The silicon carbide in the bristles helps the brush to withstand the sanding effect that comes with scrubbing concrete.
 Simply put, they last far longer than no-grit brushes or pads.
 This saves lots of money in the long run.

 Large volumes of water, soap, and debris will be produced during most concrete cleaning jobs, so we need a machine to get all that stuff up – fast.
 Yes, a wet/dry tank vacuum with a hose, wand, and squeegee tool will do nicely.
 As was the case with the rotary floor machine, size does matter.
 Resist the urge to cut costs by going cheap here.
 It is imperative to choose a quality machine of the right size for slab work.
 Once again though, this piece to the efficiency puzzle will come in handy for virtually all other cleaning jobs.
 Nothing beats a stainless steel canister, crush-proof vinyl hose, and a set of metal tools.
 A capacity between twelve and twenty gallons will reduce the emptying cycles during the job.
 Remember, time is money.
 If a worker has to stop every two minutes to empty a little canister vacuum into a toilet somewhere at the other end of the building, the job will never get done.